Calabrian Chili vs Peperoncino: Jar, Flake, or Heat

 Quick Comparison

-Calabrian Chili measures 25K–40K SHU while Peperoncino registers 15K–30K SHU — roughly equal in heat.
-Calabrian Chili is known for its fruity and smoky flavor (C. annuum), while Peperoncino offers bright and sharp notes (C. annuum).
+Calabrian Chili measures 25K–40K SHU while Peperoncino registers 15K–30K SHU.
+That makes Calabrian Chili about 1.3x hotter by upper SHU range.
+Calabrian Chili is known for its fruity, savory, lightly smoky heat flavor (C. annuum), while Peperoncino offers bright and sharp notes (C. annuum).

 Calabrian Chili